 One Wednesday a month, the residency has a Wellness-related noon conference to support residents in finding a healthy work-life balance.
 These activities include mindfulness exercises, personal goal setting, yoga, and pet therapy.

 Every other month, each class of residents is welcomed to a facilitated discussion with the hospital chaplains and chief residents.
 It serves as an opportunity to reflect on and find meaning in our work as physicians and to foster resilience.

 Resident Wellness Week

-The resident run Wellness Committee puts together multiple conferences and activities during a week in the fall to help support a healthy work-life balance.
-Wellness-focused noon conferences, pet therapy, dance classes, and happy hours are just a few examples of activities that take place during Wellness Week.
+The resident run Wellness Committee puts together multiple conferences and activities during a week in the fall to help support resident wellness.
+Program happy hours, outdoor outings, meditations & dance classes are just a few examples of activities that take place during Wellness Week.